Buddy Teevens: Safety in football training

 Teevens was known nationally for his support and efforts towards making the sport safer, having worked to reduce full-contact practices by emphasizing technique, eventually leading to Dartmouth's engineering school developing the "Mobile Virtual Player" (MVP), a robotic tackling dummy eventually becoming used by other colleges and NFL teams.
 In 2016, Teevens testified before the U.S. House Subcommittee on Oversight and Investigations during a hearing on concussions in youth sports.

 Personal life

 Teevens and his wife, Kirsten, had two children together: Lindsay, who graduated from the University of Florida in 2008, and Eugene IV, who attended Coastal Carolina University.
 He had four grandchildren.

 Death and legacy

 On March 16, 2023, at approximately 8:40 p.m.
 Teevens was hit by a Ford F-150 truck in St. Augustine, Florida, while riding his bicycle.
 Reports stated that he failed to yield the right of way while attempting to cross the highway.
 It was also noted that his bike did not have any lights nor was he wearing a helmet.
 As a result of the crash, Teevens' spinal cord was injured and he later had his right leg amputated.
 Teevens died on September 19, 2023, from the injuries he sustained in the accident.
 He was 66.

 On October 4, 2024, Dartmouth's stadium was renamed in Teevens' honor.

-As part of the 2024–25 Dartmouth undergraduate application, a prompt for prospective applicants states "Buddy Teevens '79 was a legendary and much-beloved coach at Dartmouth.
-He often told parents: "Your son will be a great football player when it's football time, a great student when it's academic time, and a great person all of the time."
-If Coach Teevens had said that to you, what would it mean to be "a great person"?"